RehanFazal77/website/content/en/docs/about/contributing.md

 ### Quirks of the process

-There are a number of behaviors we've observed that while _possible_ are discouraged, as they go against the intent of this review process.
+There are a number of behaviors we've observed that, while _possible_, are discouraged, as they go against the intent of this review process.
 Some of these could be prevented in the future, but this is the state of today.